At Riga station tickets for international trains are sold at counters 1 - 6; domestic at 7 - 12.

 Route maps are not posted but drivers usually announce the stop.
 The bus station Autoosta is near the railway station and timetables are posted here.
 For longer journeys use the well-named taksobuss or mikroautobuss.

 Car hire is hardly worth it.
 Most sights can be visited on foot, bus or tram and drivers must pay to enter the town centre.
 Parking is also difficult If you do drive, note you are not allowed to overtake a stationary tram.
-Both the city and the surrounding countryside are great to explore and Riga Rent A Car is all you need to take to the open roads.
+Both the city and the surrounding countryside are great to explore.

 Taxis are plentiful in Riga and can be hailed in the street, though many wait outside the larger hotels.
 There is an official taxi rate but drivers will usually try to charge more.